SecurityLab-UCD/llvm-project/llvm/docs/CommandGuide/llvm-stress.rst

 .. option:: -i filename

- Specify the input filename for mutating an existing module.
+ Specify the input filename for mutating an existing module (mutation mode).
+ If not specified, defaults to creating a new module (generation mode).

 .. option:: -o filename